What are Fair Working Practices?

 Every employee deserves to have access to fair working practices.
 The Scottish Government have launched a document that includes information on fair working practices and how this can benefit the workplace.

-This document separates these practices in to 5 different dimensions of the Fair Work Framework.
+This document separates these practices into 5 different dimensions of the Fair Work Framework.
 This includes security, respect, opportunity, fulfilment, and effective voice.

 In the meantime, here are a range of practices to check over to ensure you are following government recommendations when it comes to the Fair Work Framework: